lb0o/website/content/en/docs/guides/platform-stack/_index.md

 This cluster is managed using the increasingly popular mariadb-operator.

-For each database, there is an interface for configuring users, their permissions, as well as schedules for creating backups using [Restic](https://restic.net/) currently the most efficient tool.
+For each database, there is an interface for configuring users, their permissions, as well as schedules for creating backups using [Restic](https://restic.net/), one of the most efficient tools currently available.

 -   Supported version: MariaDB 11.4.3
 -   Kubernetes operator: [mariadb-operator/mariadb-operator](https://github.com/mariadb-operator/mariadb-operator) v0.18.0